-If you're a VC you can probably already see where we’re going with this – you and your potential investments can act just the same.
+If you're a Venture Capitalist (VC) you can probably already see where we’re going with this – you and your potential investments can act just the same.

 Because it’s easy to be temporarily blinded by a great pitch, or get caught up in a pulsating narrative, many VCs have their list of red flags to check against to make sure they don’t jump in without seeing the warning signs.

 Every list will be slightly different, and rarely does the existence of a single red flag signal the end of the deal, but once they start mounting up, they’re hard to ignore.

 What makes it even more complicated is that you're not necessarily looking for one perfect partner, you're looking for deal flow.
 You're searching for companies where it's worth committing to due diligence (an often long and costly procedure) and when there are too many obvious red flags and warning signs you'll move on to the next one.

 Here are some of the top ones we think VCs should watch out for prior to parting with their cash:

 An unbalanced founder team